Acorns vs Betterment 2026: Which Investing App Actually Fits Your Life?

 | Premium | 0.40% AUM/year | + Unlimited CFP access |

 On $10,000, the Digital plan costs about $25/year.
 That's genuinely cheap for what you're getting — tax-loss harvesting alone can easily recover that cost several times over.
-The percentage-based model actually favors smaller investors compared to Acorns' flat fees, which is a fact that surprises most people when they actually do the math.
+The percentage-based model actually favors smaller investors compared to Acorns' flat fees, which surprises most people when they actually do the math.

 Best for: Investors with growing balances, people planning for retirement, anyone who wants real tax optimization without doing it manually.